Nasal vowel

-Nasalized vowels are vowels under the influence of neighbouring sounds.
-For instance, the [æ] of the word hand is affected by the following nasal consonant.
+Nasalized vowels are vowels influenced by nearby sounds.
+For instance, the [æ] of the word hand in English is affected by the following nasal consonant.
 In most languages, vowels adjacent to nasal consonants are produced partially or fully with a lowered velum in a natural process of assimilation and are therefore technically nasal, but few speakers would notice.
 That is the case in English: vowels preceding nasal consonants are nasalized, but there is no phonemic distinction between nasal and oral vowels, and all vowels are considered phonemically oral.